adispen/gcp-secrets-in-cf/blog.md

 ## Secret Manager

-To start, we'll need to set up the [secret in Secret Manager](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/secret_manager_secret).
+To start, we'll need to set up the [Secret Manager secret Terraform resource](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/secret_manager_secret).
 You can name it and set up replications and zones however you see fit.
 Remember that you'll need to manually upload this secret in the console or use the [Secret Version resource](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/secret_manager_secret_version), though that has its own considerations you can read about [here](https://registry.terraform.io/language/state/sensitive-data).